acemaster/aboard-app/README.md

 -Need to include user rating system
 -Need to add total list of users giving a ride and how many seats left

-As i sadi its my first commit so lots of support expected :)
+As i said its my first commit so lots of support expected :)